azywot/trading-simulator/README.md

 # Trading-simulator
-A simulation of transactions made by investing entities on various markets (GUI included)
+simulation of transactions made by investing entities on various markets (GUI included)

+## how to use it